 It’s one of those things everyone knows is important for a car’s function, but most people don’t really understand why that is.
 Antifreeze – what is it, exactly?

 This chemical, when added to water, helps to maintain the temperature of the water in your car’s radiator so that in the summer it doesn’t boil over and in the winter it doesn’t freeze.
 This is because the chemical solution has a higher boiling point (up to 275 degrees Fahrenheit) and a lower boiling point (down to 30 degrees below zero Fahrenheit) than water does.
 The liquid within your car’s radiator is typically 50/50: 50 percent water and 50 percent antifreeze.
-Another job of antifreeze/coolant is as a lubricant.
+Coolant also acts as a lubricant.
 It lubricates the moving parts it comes into contact with, such as the water pump.

 - Adding 100 percent antifreeze to your car isn’t advisable.
 It should be mixed with water.
 Be sure to read the label when purchasing antifreeze to know what you are buying.

 - Ethylene glycol is highly toxic, but it has a sweet taste and smell which makes it dangerous to have around pets and children.
 Keep new antifreeze out of reach.
 If you see green or red fluid leaking out of your car, this is antifreeze.
 Address the problem before anyone can get hurt.
 It’s toxic to fish and other animals, so do not flush down your drain.

 Your auto mechanic will know what to do about a leak.
 They can also tell you how to safely recycle old antifreeze.
 If it’s time for your car to have its radiator flushed and refilled with new coolant, call Veenstra’s Garage.
 We would be happy to help before winter hits West Michigan.